 - Fan timer duration and HVAC mode

-For read access to all Thermostat API data values, select the Thermostat read permission in your product.
+For read access to all Thermostat API data values, select the Thermostat read permission for your client.

-For read access to all Thermostat API data values and additional write access to select values, select the Thermostat read/write permission in your product.
+For read access to all Thermostat API data values and additional write access to select values, select the Thermostat read/write permission for your client.
 This permission level allows you to update the following:

 - Target temperature